 We play to finish the Work.

 Disregard if you’re a jerk.”

 I aim to make this site a comprehensive resource for articles, books, games, videos, and other resources related to positive bleed and /or the transformative potential of role-playing games.
-If you see a game, piece of media, or an organization doing interesting work in these areas, please send Jason an email with a link and a short description of why you feel it should be on the site.
+If you see a game, piece of media, or an organization doing interesting work in these areas, please send Chance an email with a link and a short description of why you feel it should be on the site.
 Normally it will be on the appropriate page (Games, Apps, Writings, Videos, or Orgs) within a day or so.